 - Talk about the importance of visual aids

 - Cover some PowerPoint dos and don’ts

-If you have questions about this offering or if you are new to using WebEx and would like log-in instructions, please contact Barbara at firstname.lastname@example.org.
+If you have questions about this offering, please contact Barbara at email@example.com.

 - Attendees select sessions based on the session description you provided.
 Your presentation content should align with the session description.

 - Every attempt will be made to have the training room in the arrangement you selected on your trainer form, however given venue constraints we may not be able to accommodate all requests.